How Many Countries Cross the Equator

 The 13 countries that cross the Equator

-Although most of the equator passes through the oceans, it also runs some countries, influencing astronomy and climate.
+Although most of the equator passes through the oceans, it also runs through several countries, influencing both astronomy and climate.
 The countries that cross the equator line are 13 in total:

 Why is it called the Equator?